DiCITS/MasterDatCom/starting_docker.md

 # Starting with docker

-Log and connect to our hadoop cluster system with:
+Log and connect to our betatun cluster system with:
-Firstly try to access to the hadoop ugr server:
+Firstly try to access to the betatun ugr server:

 ```
-ssh manuparra@hadoop....
+ssh manuparra@betatun....
 ```

 Change `manuparra` with your `user login`:

 ```
-ssh mdatXXXXXXX@hadoop....
+ssh CD_XXXXXXX@betatun....
 ```

-If you don't kwnow your login, go to [Login](./README.md)

 Use your previously changed password, when asked.